sophielansweeper/embedded-workflow-builder-docs/docs/connectors/square.md

 Authenticate requests to Square using values obtained from the Developer Console.

+Access Tokens are necessary for interacting with the Square API.
+Access tokens are unique to each application you create on Square.

+To generate an access token, you should log in to Square and navigate to your application's page.
+Within the application settings, you can find your access tokens.

+Square provides two types of access tokens:

+1. Application Token: This token is used to send requests and perform other application-related actions in Square.
+1. Personal Access Token: This token is used to perform account-level actions, such as creating and managing applications.

+For your integration, you will need both the Application Token and the Personal Access Token.

+For more information about access tokens, refer to the [Square Docs](https://developer.squareup.com/explorer/square).

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).